-Buying a new house is very stressful we are constantly reminded, as is buying a new car but over the years we do gain some experience with these major life purchases.
-We put this experience, along with experiences shared with others to build our own knowledge bank.
+Buying a new house can be very stressful, as is buying a new car and other expensive items, but over the years we do gain some experience with these major life purchases.

-Should I Choose a Metal or Wooden Greenhouse?
+Should I Choose an Aluminium or Wooden Greenhouse?

 Once you have made your material choice you need to consider style.

 Freestanding greenhouses, as the term suggests are able to be sited pretty much anywhere in the garden where there's a firm, hard-standing area.
 They are designed to be standalone structures, most popularly featuring an apex-style roof.

 Capable of letting light in from all sides, they make ideal growing spaces for any flower or edible plant.
 This style offers the most growing area inside, with plenty of room for staging, shelving, grow bags, and more.

 Lean-to greenhouses are designed to be installed up against a wall, usually the external wall of your home that's connected to your garden.
 They have no back on the greenhouse structure itself, as the external wall is used to support the greenhouse, as well as tall-growing plants.
 They are useful if you don't have the space for a freestanding greenhouse further down in the garden, as lean-to's can be provided in compact sizes, and installed up against your home.

 Traditionally, the connected wall section inside the greenhouse would be painted white, this helps to reflect the sun's rays back off the wall and back into your plants.
 Additionally, the bricks in the wall naturally heat up during the day from the sun, which then disperses back out into the greenhouse after dusk, allowing for a longer period of warmth for your growing plants and seeds.